Khafji: Airport

-The city is served by King Fahd International Airport, although there is a small airfield in the city (Khafji Airport) owned by Aramco Gulf Operations Company that is not open for public use or commercial service.
+There is a small airfield in the city (Khafji Airport) owned by Aramco Gulf Operations Company that is not open for public use or commercial service.

 Geographically, located 230 km to the west is the nearest domestic airport offering commercial flights (Al Qaisumah/Hafr Al Batin Airport) which has limited domestic flights, however no direct road exists which makes driving distance approximately 300 km and no longer the closest airport.
 King Fahd International Airport in Dammam is the closest airport in the country with international services at a driving distance of 270 km, despite Kuwait International Airport being the closest commercial airport overall to the city.

 Culture and recreation

 Many residents of Khafji travel to Kuwait or, to a lesser extent, to Dammam to shop.
-Both cities offer a greater variety of products and large and well-established markets in contrast to the young but growing retail options in Khafji.
+Both locations offer a greater variety of products and large and well-established markets in contrast to the young but growing retail options in Khafji.